AMSAT-NA/PacSatFSKBoard/docs/Design.md

 FIXME - Figure out what all the PC104 pins do.

+These pins handle active-standby between to PacSat AFSK board and various signals from the control board of the satellite.

   - HW\_POWER\_OFF[12]\_N - Input to board, pulling this low causes the power to be disabled on boardn.  boardn pulls this high with a 10K